-- Ensure that there is clarity about the legal status of the partnership through formal agreements such as an Inter Authority Agreement. - Ensure that protocols are in place to make clear the extent of a representative's authority to bind their organisation to partner decisions. - 3.4 Core Principle (iii)
+- Ensure that protocols are in place to make clear the extent of a representative's authority to bind their organisation to partner decisions.

+3.4 Core Principle (iii)

 Promoting the values for the authority and demonstrating the values of good governance through upholding high standards of conduct and behaviour.